Eugene's Best Urban Hikes

 Mount Pisgah beautiful location offering a variety of trails, landscapes and interactive education kiosks.

 Before - Grab a coffee and the city's best chocolate chip cookie at Washburne Café and take a walk through historic downtown Springfield.
-Sip as you stroll the area on a self-guided hunt for Public Art.
+Sip as you stroll the area on a self-guided tour of public art.

 Hit the trail - Pick your own adventure from the many trails.
 Follow a trail to the summit for grand views and to see a bronze sculpture featuring perfect viewing panels for summer and winter equinoxes and a topographic illustration of the peaks and rivers visible from the top on a sunny day.
 For an easier hike, tour the arboretum on trails through the water garden, incense-cedar forest and oak savannas where signs help visitors imagine the landscape as it was during the Kalapuya era as well as identify plants and wildlife in the park.